catherinekimani/pizza-palace-IP4/README.md

 + [Authors Info](#author-Info)

 ## Description
-<p> This is a website which allows users to choose multiple pizzas of their choice and make an order online.
-The can also choose a topping of their preference and inserts address information for a delivery </p>
+<p> This is a website which allows users to choose multiple pizzas of their choice and make an order online.</p>

 ## Installation